Best Beaches In The World

 For me, the most beautiful beaches in the world are in Greece.
 Navagio Beach or Shipwreck Beach is one of the most beautiful beaches in the world.
 Surely, its because of its natural beauty and exotic emerald water.
 It has soft white sand, turquoise waters, impressive cliffs around it, and can be visited only by boat.

 Praia do Camilo

-Praia do Camilo is easily one of the best beaches in the world for 2020.
+Praia do Camilo is easily one of the best beaches in the world.
 Praia do Camilo is in the Algarve region of southern Portugal.
 To access the beach, you’ll need to navigate a winding staircase down from a cliff.
 Admittedly, it’s not the best option if you have mobility issues.
 The beach boasts crystal clear waters, golden sandy beaches, and beautiful rock formations.

 North Captiva Island

 Home to 4 miles of deserted white sand beaches surrounded by the most transparent deep blue water, North Captiva Island is a remote island on the Gulf of Mexico just off mainland Florida.
 Accessible only by private boats or the hourly ferry service, beach-goers get to enjoy unique ocean views unspoiled by tourists.